How to Choose the Right Light Bulb

 Understanding Light Bulb Bases

 The bulb base is the portion that connects the bulb to the fixture socket.
-Even if a bulb has the correct brightness and shape, it still needs the correct base to fit properly.
+Even if a bulb has the correct brightness, color temperature, and shape, it still needs the correct base to fit properly.
+Using the wrong base simply won't allow the bulb to install, making it one of the first specifications to verify when replacing a light bulb.

 Matching Bulbs to Different Fixtures